helenaferdy/helenaferdy.github.io/_posts/2025-07-03-fortianalyzer.md

 <br>

-And the logs can be also be viewed on 'Log View'
+And now the syslog from the device can be seen on 'Log View'

 ![x](/static/2025-07-03-fortianalyzer/19.png)